Tag: Amazigh

 Image by Freebird Tracey.

-Situated deep within the medina at 16-18 Derb Deffa Ourbaa, it’s a little difficult to find, but vendors will happily point you in the right direction.
+Situated deep within the medina at 16-18 Derb Deffa Ourbaa, it’s slightly hidden, but the vendors in the souk will point you in the right direction if you struggle to find it.

-It’s a fascinating walk through the history of traditional weaving, and some of the carpets are generations old and beautifully preserved.
+The museum is a fascinating walk through the history of traditional carpet weaving, and some of them on display are generations old.
+They have been beautifully preserved, and each one is a testimony to Moroccos weaving heritage.

 Images by Freebird Tracey.

-There are descriptions to help you appreciate the work that goes into creating each piece, including history about the Berber tribes who made them.
+There are descriptions to help you appreciate the work that goes into creating each piece, including a detailed history about the Berber tribes who produced them.
+There’s also an interesting video showing you the process of creating the carpets and the history of the Berber women who spend months skillfully weaving each piece.

-There’s also a workshop where you can have a go at making one yourself to take away with you.
+On the first floor, you will find a workshop where you can have a go at making a small tapestry to take away with you.
+This is a two hour activity and ideal for families.

 Images by Freebird Tracey.